PROJECT OVERVIEW

 UX audit

-We ran a UX audit to identify usability and experience issues with the previous CoA.
+To kick off the discovery phase, I conducted a UX audit to identify usability and experience issues with the previous CoA.

 User interviews